HCDigitalScholarship/Datarescue/conifertutorial.md

 - For today’s exercise, we’ll use the **local browser** option.
 Depending on the website and its content, you might need to experiment with different methods.

-- Begin navigating through the website.
+- Begin navigating through the website as you would normally.
 Conifer records pages and interactions in real-time.

 #### Suggestions for exploring the EPA site: